 There’s a reason Williamsburg is growing fast and drawing in tourists — it offers an excellent location and plenty to do.

 Colonial Williamsburg is the heart of the city and, essentially, a living history museum.
 From colonial-era buildings to souvenir merchants, there’s a lot to experience.
-Tourists and tenants can even dine and drink in the same buildings the Founding Fathers did centuries ago.
+Tourists and residents can even dine and drink in the same buildings the Founding Fathers did centuries ago.

 Williamsburg is also part of the “Historic Triangle” with nearby Jamestown and Yorktown.
 This offers a long list of historic landmarks and options for sightseeing.

 There’s more than history to Williamsburg, though.
 The city has lots of popular parks, such as College Landing Park and Freedom Park.
-Tenants and tourists alike can enjoy entertainment at the Bounce House Family Entertainment Center, visit Busch Gardens Williamsburg, or try out Go Ape Treetop Adventure.
+Residents and tourists alike can enjoy entertainment at the Bounce House Family Entertainment Center, visit Busch Gardens Williamsburg, or try out Go Ape Treetop Adventure.

 Williamsburg’s conveniently located near the coast, too.
 Newport News — half an hour southeast — has Huntington Park.
 Another hour southeast is Virginia Beach.